Resolver Decoder

 where:

-is the of the secondary sine signal
+is the of the secondary sine signal.

-is the of the secondary cosine signal
+is the of the secondary cosine signal.

-is the electrical angular position of the resolver
+is the electrical angular position of the resolver.

 When using the square pulse excitation method, the block expects the secondary sine and cosine signals sampled at the rate of one sample every pulse as shown below.

 To correctly detect the wrap-around (from 0 PU to 1 PU or from 1 PU to 0 PU), the block measures the difference between the two consecutive samples.
-Because the input signal frequency is always less than ½ of sampling frequency, a difference less than -0.5 PU indicates a positive ramp whereas a difference that is less than +0.5 PU indicates a negative ramp.
+Because the input signal frequency is always less than half of the sampling frequency, a difference less than –0.5 PU indicates a positive ramp whereas a difference that is less than +0.5 PU indicates a negative ramp.

 After identifying the resolver electrical position direction, the block uses the number of resolver pole pairs to compute the mechanical position of the resolver (and the motor) by extrapolating the ramp signal.